Be a Part of the Expo

 If you have ever wanted the chance to ride with the world’s best trainers & clinicians, look no further than the Western States Horse Expo!

-Many of our clinicians will be accepting horses and riders for their sessions and you could be one of them.
+Many of our clinicians will be accepting horses and riders for their sessions, and you could be one of them.
 Enclosed you will find a list of all the clinic sessions where riders and/or horses are requested.
-Send your completed application and we will forward it to the respected clinician for final evaluation.
+Please send your completed application, and we will forward it to the respective clinician for final review and evaluation.
 Once selections have been made, applicants will be notified via email before the event.
-Applications who are not selected will be notified via email by May 1st, 2024.
+Applicants who are not selected will be notified via email by May 21st, 2025.

 Please ensure that your application is filled out completely and sent in with a written description and a recent photo & video of you riding your horse.
-The application should be submitted to the following address no later than April 30, 2024:
+The downloadable application should be submitted to the following address no later than May 9, 2025.

 Western States Horse Expo